vmironenko/clever_logging/README.txt

    configs grow.
 4. Quite oftenly you want to replicate logs filenames by their wildcards specified.
 Syslog cannot do that.
-5. Not all services may send and keep not interesting events in log files
+5. Not all services may send and keep only interesting events in log files
 6. Sometime you want to run certain scripts when certain events is happened in log files

 clever_logging solves all that problems.